Blockchain for Cross-Border Payments

 Challenge #1: Compliance with anti-money laundering regulations

-Blockchain needs to provide compliance with global and region-specific AML/CFT regulations, including KYC, CDD, and FATF requirements, to prevent illicit payments and money laundering.
+A blockchain network for cross-border payments needs to provide compliance with global and region-specific AML/CFT regulations, including KYC, CDD, and FATF requirements, to prevent illicit payments and money laundering.

 ScienceSoft usually develops dedicated smart contracts to run compliant customer identity verification and risk assessment automatically.
 Smart-contract-based automation can help you eliminate complex, error-prone manual tasks across the initial KYC verification and customer information cross-checking upon changes.
 It also significantly speeds up further client authentication in the blockchain network.